xishansnow/NeuroCity/src/nerfs/mip_nerf/README.md

 - Use `torch.compile()` for PyTorch 2.0+
 - Enable automatic mixed precision (AMP)
-- Use multiple GPUs with DataParallel
+- Use multiple GPUs with DistributedDataParallel (DDP)
 - Optimize batch size based on available memory

 ### Debugging